mikesmithlab/Generic/README.md

 # Generic
 This is a repository for all the highly generic code that will be reused in project after project.
 It consists of the following modules:

+-audio
+    - Functions for extracting the frequencies of square waves in a sound file.
 - camera
     - Allows taking images and videos with the different cameras in the lab with generic user interface
 - filedialogs